National Development Office

 Cathriona Grange - Operations Manager read more

-Cathriona spent almost 20 years working in Social Care, in a variety of positions which have included all age groups of children and young people.
+Cathriona spent almost 20 years working in Social Care, roles which have included all age groups of children and young people.

-Cathriona’s qualifications include a Diploma in Social Care from the DIT, and a Post Grad Diploma in Management (for Pastoral and Voluntary Services) from All Hallows College, in conjunction with DCU and DePaul University, Chicago.
+Cathriona’s qualifications include a Diploma in Social Care from the DIT (now known as TU Dublin), a Post Grad Diploma in Management (for Pastoral and Voluntary Services) from All Hallows College, in conjunction with DCU and DePaul University, Chicago, a NEBOSH certificate in Health & Safety Management, and a QQI Certificate in Project Management.

 Helen Grant - Finance Manager read more

-Liz Powell - MEP Support Manager read more
+Liz Powell - LMEP Support Manager read more

 She worked for a number of years as Acting Head of Literature and Acting Head of Arts Participation in the Arts Council, and also held briefs in theatre, circus and dance, and as the Registrar of Aosdána.
 More recently Liz has worked in a freelance capacity as Festival Support Adviser with Tipperary County Council, as well as with Music Generation.